 Except for the swimming zone in front of the town centre and where the ground collapsed into the ocean (literally), all the beach from Noosa to Inskip Point is open to 4WD.

-Low tide is the easiest if you want to do some 4WD on the beach and also the best to thoroughly enjoy the coloured sand scenery.
+Low tide is the easiest time to do some 4WD on the beach and also the best to thoroughly enjoy the coloured sand scenery.
 If you’re driving at high tide, you can still reach the beach campsites, but you’ll have to consider the inland track instead.

 Beach camping is very busy during weekends.
 Still, it’s “Australia’s busy”: from our experience at Teewah Beach, you should be able to find your spot at least 20m away from the neighbours (unless you’re there on a long weekend during school holidays).
 I love camping on the beach.
 Who wouldn’t dream of spending the evening around the fire with the moon lighting the ocean, being rocked by the waves as we fall asleep and opening the door tent to watch the sunrise without leaving your bed?

-If you don’t have a 4WD, Inskip Point is one of the rare opportunity to go beach camping with a 2WD and without hiking!
-The bitumen road goes quite far into the Inskip Peninsula so you can park your car in the campsite and pitch your tent on the beach.
-If you’re there early, you should be able to find a spot at a walking distance from it.
+If you don’t have a 4WD, Inskip Point is one of the rare opportunities to go beach camping with a 2WD and without hiking!
+The bitumen road goes quite far into the Inskip Peninsula so you can park your car at the campsite and pitch your tent near the beach.
+If you’re there early, you should be able to find a spot within walking distance of your car.

 Teewah Beach (towards Noosa) and Inskip Point (towards Fraser Island) are the two closest beach camping areas not too far from Rainbow Beach.
 Permits for driving and camping are required.